msternbach/Oura-Ring/README.md

 | 2     | 76.41               | 4.72                |
 | 6     | 75.83               | 6.77                |

+What month did I have the best average sleep score?
+The worst?

+What day of the week do I get the best sleep?

+### What Contributors Affected my Sleep the Most:

+What sleep factors do I normally score highest on?
+Lowest?

 What sleep contributors do I struggle with the most?